Guda Balotan

 Guda Balotan is a village in Ahore tehsil of Jalore District of Rajasthan state in India.
 It is situated on Jalore-Sanderao road (SH-16).
 Jawai River separates Guda Balotan and Thanwala.

 The nearest railway stations are Jalore and Falna.
 Ahore is within 30 minutes' travel, and Gangavas 2 km away.

 Demographics

-The population of Guda Balotan was 4,781 according to the 2001 census: 2,418 males and 2,363 females.
+The Gura Balotan village has population of 5060 of which 2572 are males while 2488 are females as per Population Census 2011.